Fresh Christmas Trees

-From November 28 to December 23 we open up our family farm to the public so you can wander our 14 acres and find a hand sheared Fir, Pine or Spruce tree for your home.
+From the third week in November to December 23 we open up our family farm to the public so you can wander our 14 acres and find a hand sheared Fir, Pine or Spruce tree for your home.
 Saws provided.
 Bring the family and the boots.
 If you don’t want to saw your tree yourself – no problem.

 It’s still an experience to choose one of our freshly cut trees hanging from the ceiling in our barn.
 Walk amongst the hanging trees – twirl them around – and you’ll find your perfect tree.